Definition of Law

-(noun) Formal and informal rules and standards (mores) enacted by a political entity and enforced by agents with recognized authority such as the police and the courts.
+(noun) A formal or informal rule or standard (mores) enacted by a political entity and enforced by agents with recognized authority such as the police and the courts.

 - Plural: laws